 “Can drugs make you smarter?” - What the BBC Didn’t Tell You About Cognitive Enhancers

 In a recent video, the BBC’s Earth Labs series examined the efficacy of nootropics, and whether drugs can actually make you smarter.
-They handily address the most popular ‘smart drugs’, including coffee and theanine, along with pharmaceuticals like racetams, Modafinil and Ritalin.
+They handily address the most popular ‘smart drugs’, including coffee and theanine, along with pharmaceuticals* like racetams, Modafinil and Ritalin as study drugs.
 Their analysis seems quite reasonable, emphasising a lack of research on the drugs and potential side effects, while also acknowledging the potential benefits they can provide.

 The BBC came to the conclusion that plenty of people felt benefits, but were ultimately very conscious of the risks associated with ‘smart drugs’.
 Side effects, tolerance and the possibility of buying adulterated drugs online were all raised, and painted an apprehensive picture of whether ‘smart drugs’ can really make you smarter.